(No longer drink only water, but use a little wine for the sake of your stomach and your frequent ailments.) 1 Tim 5:23, ESV

 But Timothy, only drink a little wine.
 You don’t live this way.
 Don’t make your ministry characterized by wine-drinking; when people look at you, they need to see mostly water drinker, not mostly wine drinker.
-They need to think of you as a man of the well, not the number one patron of the bar.
+They need to think of you as a man of the well, not the barrel.
 But they need to know that when there’s an issue, you’re not afraid to pop a cork and kill the sickness; you’re going to deal directly, sternly, and effectively with the problem.

 Timothy, constant stomach aches and frequent illnesses shouldn’t be your “normal.”
 There is medicine available; take it.
-Don’t be a drunken type of elder; that’s another set of problems.
-But neither should you be so afraid of the problems that come with drunkenness that you refuse to drink a little wine.
+Don’t be a drunken type of elder, a veritable loose cannon; that’s another set of problems.
+But neither should you be so afraid of the problems that come with too much wine that you refuse to drink a little.
 If you become an overbearing dictatorial menace, thinking that inflicting pain and shame is normal, you’re nothing but a drunk.
-On the other hand, if you’re a spineless yellow bellied jellyfish (thank you, JC Ryle!) who thinks the answer to every problem is “gentleness” or even “normal ministry,” you’re going to suffer a perpetual stomachache and frequent illness, with no hope of recovery.
+On the other hand, if you’re a “spineless yellow bellied jellyfish” (thank you, JC Ryle!) who thinks the answer to every problem is “gentleness” or even “normal ministry,” you’re going to suffer a perpetual stomachache and frequent illness, with no hope of recovery.

 That’s my understanding of the text.
 I see it as a metaphor, and I expect Timothy knew exactly what Paul was saying.
 What makes it a good metaphor is how easily it is distilled from it’s literal understanding.
 A little wine fixes things water won’t.
 A lot of wine makes new problems.
 Pastors, we’re going to have problems, and sometimes we will have major problems.
 Deal with them, and deal with them in ways that are outside of the “water” category of normal.
 Don’t be a drunkard – don’t be perpetually in conflict mode; but neither shy away, hoping they’ll fix themselves.
 Drink a little wine, for your stomach’s sake.